Midwives clinics will return to Old Anchor Surgery from Monday 10th August.

 To minimise the risk of contamination, and decrease visitors to the surgery, we are no longer giving out repeat prescriptions in paper.
 You should nominate a pharmacy to receive the repeat and go directly to them to collect your medication.
 If you have internet or email access, please register for our online service or email your request to: firstname.lastname@example.org.
 If you decide to have your medication from a different pharmacy than your nominated one, please let us know and this can be amended but please do not change this without good reason to avoid confusion and extra workload for our staff.

 Patients with appointments should attend alone unless they are under 16 or require a carer.
 Anyone accompanying a patient will be asked to remain outside the surgery to help us provide a safe environment for our patients and staff.

 Move to telephone appointments

-If you have any of these symptoms you must self-isolate for 7 days.
+If you have any of symptoms of covid-19 you must self-isolate for 7 days.
 If you condition worsens, seek advice from NHS 111 online or by telephone.
 The NHS 111 lines are very busy but the surgery has no other access route than patients so please do not call the surgery asking for us to make this call on your behalf.
 If you have no symptoms but are in a household with someone who does, you should self-isolate for 14 days.

 Please be absolutely truthful when asked screening questions - these will protect our doctors and staff from contamination which means the practice will remain open and able to help you and your family with other medical conditions and protect everyone visiting the surgery from this virus.